sayedimac/sayedimac.github.io/README.md

-## Johan Myburgh is a Microsoft technical trainer, working out of London, UK
+## Johan Myburgh - Notes on immigrating from South Africa to the UK

 You can use the [editor on GitHub](https://github.com/sayedimac/sayedimac.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.